EastWoodYang/Gradle-Repo/README.md

 - Attribute `branch`: Name of the Git branch the manifest wants to track for this module.

 ##### Element module
-One or more project elements may be specified.
+One or more module elements may be specified.
 Each element describes a single Git repository to be cloned into the root project workspace.

 - Attribute `name`: A unique name for this module.
 The module name must match the directory name of this module.